vidarl/ezp-toolkit/upgrade/upgrade_files_3333oss_to_46.md

 git commit config/packages/oneup_flysystem.yaml -m 'composer recipe:install --force --reset -- oneup/flysystem-bundle'
 ```

-# skip on OSS:
-# "Remove ibexa/commerce-* packages with dependencies"
+Skip on OSS: "Remove ibexa/commerce-* packages with dependencies"

 Do a `git status` verify that you have commit all needed changes.
 Discard changes you do not want to apply

+## Upgrade to 4.5

 ```
 composer require ibexa/oss:4.5.7 --with-all-dependencies --no-scripts composer recipes:install ibexa/oss --force -v
 ```

-# skip on OSS:
-# "Define measurement base unit in configuration"
+skip on OSS: "Define measurement base unit in configuration"

 ```